benstone326/DevLens/README.md

 **Decisions needed before build starts**

 - Option A or B first?
-- Where does the button live — Inspector header, dedicated AI tab, or both?
+- Button location — Inspector header, dedicated AI tab, or both?
-- Preset intents only, or free text too?
-- How deep should the context go — element only, or full ancestor chain?
+- Context depth — element only, or full ancestor chain, or user-controlled toggle?

-### Phase 4 — Assets + SVG Optimization

-**SVG optimization approach**

-- Bundle a browser-compatible build of SVGO (or reimplement its core passes)
-- Every SVG downloaded through DevLens is minified before saving
-- Removes editor metadata, empty groups, redundant attributes
-- Estimated scope: 2–3 weeks

 -----